hoop33/gumwood/README.md

 Specify the source of the schema using --json, --url, or --schema.
- If you don't specify a source, gumwood will read from stdin. gumwood will write the markdown files to the current directory, unless you specify a different directory using --out-dir.
+ If you don't specify a source, gumwood will read from stdin.
+ If you specify --out-dir, gumwood will split the output into multiple files by type and write them to the specified directory.
+ If you don't specify --out-dir, gumwood will write to stdout.

 USAGE:
     gumwood [FLAGS] [OPTIONS]